How to Choose The Best Algorithm for Your Applied AI & ML Solution

 d) Does the algorithm’s capability match with requirements to solve the business problem?

-Once these questions are answered, it becomes easy to narrow down on that algorithm which can be best suited to solve a particular business problem.
+Once these questions are answered, it becomes easy to narrow down on that algorithm best suited to solve a particular business problem.

 The Bag of Algorithms

-In today’s age, there are numerous of machine algorithm which each having their own approach of solving the various kind of problems which range from optimization to classification to segmentation.
-In order to answer the question that will help in determining the algorithm of choice, the prerequisite is to know the most commonly used algorithms and the category they fall into.
+In today’s age, there are numerous machine algorithms that each have their own approach of solving the various kinds of problems ranging from optimization to classification to segmentation.
+To answer the question that will help determine the algorithm of choice, the prerequisite is to know the most commonly used algorithms and the category they fall into.

-First, the categories can be understood and then algorithms can be assigned to them.
-The algorithms that we deal with on a day to day basis can be divided in terms of Business problems, Learning Setup, Business Objective and the Implementation Technique.
+First, the categories can be understood, and then algorithms can be assigned to them.
+The algorithms that we deal with daily can be divided in terms of Business problems, Learning Setup, Business Objectives, and Implementation Techniques.

 When it comes to Business problems, the problem can either be –

-a) Regression (continuous numeric values are required to be predicte)
+a) Regression (continuous numeric values are required to be predicted)

 b) Classification (predicting certain predetermined classes/categories)